Brought to us by the team behind Napoli & Popolo Gelateria!

-For those of you that remember the old Bank building on Hunter St next door to Momos, you’ll be excited to hear that it has been given a new life with the team behind Napoli and Popolo Gelateria bringing a completely new vibe in the form of Piazza Mercato.
+For those of you that remember the old Bank building on Hunter St next door to Momos, you’ll be excited to hear that the team behind Napoli and Popolo Gelateria have given it a refresh and a completely new vibe in the form of the Newcastle Italian restaurant, Piazza Mercato.

 “If you’ve ever waited for a table at Napoli Centrale or lined up for pistachio gelato at Popolo across the road, you’ll welcome the new inner-city addition to the Italian Group family,” Alfonso said.